For 2015-16 team results, standings and playoff results click Platform Tennis League 2015-16 teams.

 Heather Prop finished the season ranked 5th nationally with partner Ania Kazakevich.
 Highlights included upsetting the #1 seeds in the quarterfinals of APTA Nationals, winning the Hinsdale APTA Event and reaching the semifinals of two APTA Grand Prix events - Midwesterns & Chicago Charities.

-Doug Jones & Thaddeus Reed got ranked as high as #23 nationally during the year before ending the season at #33.
+Doug Jones & Thaddeus Reed got ranked as high as #23 nationally.
 Their top result was reaching the semifinal of the Indianapolis APTA event.
 Jones partnered with Tyler Fraser to reach the final of the Columbus Open and with Kyle Bates to win the Columbus "Mudhole" Summer Open.
 He made the semifinals of the Hertzel Cup with Evan Webeler.
-Reed reached the semifinals in the Columbus Open with Matt Allare and the semifinals of the Hertzel Cup with Ryan Floth.
+Reed reached the semifinals in the Columbus Open with Matt Allare and the finals of the Hertzel Cup with Ryan Floth.

 Wil Lofgren partnered with his brother, Randy Lofgren, and reached the finals of the Hertzel Cup.